 Absent solid evidence from direct numerical simulation, other methods have been developed to try to infer large-$\Ra$ behavior or otherwise gain insight.
 In the presence of other physical effects (e.g., rotation, magnetic fields), one can sometimes derive an asymptotically consistent set of reduced equations \cite{Julien2007, Julien2012}.
 Reduced models are useful because they allow us to study the problem with less expensive computations.
 Another approach relates to unstable exact coherent states (ECS) which are steady solutions to the full nonlinear problem \cite{Waleffe, Sondak, Wen, chini_cells}.
 Simulations and analyses performed by \cite{Yalniz, Cvitanovic} suggest that chaotic solution trajectories might intermittently resemble these ECS.
 Should that be the case, it is crucial that we discover and classify such equilibria.

 Others have turned to studying quasilinear systems.
 The quasilinear approximation starts with a decomposition of all variables into a background and perturbations about this background.
 This approximation neglects the nonlinear interactions between perturbations which would otherwise modify the perturbations themselves \cite{marston2016}.
 This renders the perturbation equations linear.
 Although the quasilinear approximation greatly simplifies the problem, an additional condition must be imposed to determine the amplitude of the perturbations.

-The simplest approach is to initialize the perturbations to low amplitude, and evolve them together with the background (this is, e.g., the approach of \citet{marston2016} and many others).
-A different approach was taken in \citet{Beaume_2015}, which computes ECS in parallel shear flows by deriving and solving a quasilinear formulation of the Navier-Stokes equations via multi-scale asymptotic arguments.
+\Citets{herring63, marston2016} address this by initializing the perturbations to low amplitude and evolving them together with the background.
+More recently, a different approach was taken in \citet{Beaume_2015}, which computes ECS in parallel shear flows by deriving and solving a quasilinear formulation of the Navier-Stokes equations via multi-scale asymptotic arguments.
 They assume the background velocity evolves on a slow time scale, and, to determine the perturbation amplitudes, they require marginal stability at each timestep.
 This quasilinear approach, which relies on multi-scale arguments in conjunction with a marginal stability constraint, is generalized by \citet{Chini_ql}.
 Studying two somewhat generic systems, researchers observe the interdependent evolution of a background state and its perturbations within a marginally-stable manifold.